lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.46 Ritora's return ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Chelsea's title [Little Lady]    |

 This event will play when you enter the room just below the entrance to Radisrol.
-Being fed up with people thinking of her as a child, she takes the advise of each party member acheiving the ultimate fashion in the process.
+Being fed up with people thinking of her as a child, she takes the advise of each party member, acheiving the ultimate fashion in the process.

 ![](stahn-guide/sub071_1.png)
-▲ You'll acquire the title require for the next Side-Quest listed bellow
+▲ You'll acquire the title required for the next Side-Quest listed bellow

 ---